remarkjs/remark-lint/readme.md

     .use(remarkLintEmphasisMarker)
     .use(remarkLintStrongMarker)
     .use({
-      // `remark-stringify` settings.
-      // The corresponding rules obey these by default.
+      // Configure both the rules and `remark-stringify`.
       settings: {emphasis: '*', strong: '*'}
     })
     .process('_Hello_, __world__!')